sliuu/hciproject/_posts/2018-04-12-usability-testing-check-in.md

 # Usability Test Results

 We conducted the first usability test with Hussain Bukhari, a senior at Williams, in a study room in Sawyer Library.
 We chose to start with Hussain because he is not an art history major but has taken four art history classes at Williams and has a deep appreciation for art, so he sits in the middle in terms of art education.
 We followed the test protocol outlined in Kathleen Gomoll’s “Some Techniques for Observing Users,” starting with a brief explanation of the app and the format and rules for the usability test.
 We explained each of our two main tasks in a scenario format for the user, and asked him to carry out those tasks while explaining his thought process and ask questions (even if we couldn’t answer them).
 Stephanie facilitated the usability test, and Joyce took notes.
 A major challenge we encountered while facilitating the usability test was “the user with an agenda,” as Carolyn Snyder describes it in “Paper Prototyping.”
 I believe there are several reasons for why our participant believed he was being asked his opinion on the app’s interface and to describe what he liked and disliked.
 For one, I think we can be more clear going forward with regards to establishing what the purpose of the usability test is.
 We may have underestimated the possibility of this happening.
 I also believe the fact that the user was easily able to understand the app’s functionality meant he ended up sort of looking for other things to talk about or comment on.
-We also did not write out the tasks this time, and I think going forward it will be helpful to print out the tasks so that the user can see very quickly what his direction is.
+We also did not write out the tasks this time, and I think going forward it will be helpful to print out the tasks so that the user can see very explicitly what his direction is.

 ## Critical Incidents